ghifarit53/daycula-vim/README.md

 ## Ports

-Available terminal port of this colorscheme
+Available terminal port of this colorscheme (see [ports](./ports))

 - Alacritty
 - Kitty
 - Xresources

+You can also make your own port if it's not there.
+If you do, please make a PR with your port added to the list

 ## Thank you